andymai/linkbot/README.md

-Linkbot is a simple bot that let's you save and retrieve text snippets on Slack.
+Linkbot is a simple bot that lets you save and retrieve text snippets on Slack.
 It's a great way to quickly post quotes, reaction images, and links.

 ## Setup